Samuel-Sorial/Reminder-Service/adr/schedule-reminder.md

-# Schedule Reminder workflow
+# Schedule Reminder Workflow

 ## Context and Problem Statement

-Handling many reminders without losing them in case of service restart is challenging, just like any computational problem, we need to find a way that fulfills our requirements with minimum resource.
+Handling many reminders without losing them in case of a service restart is challenging.
+We need a solution that fulfills our requirements with minimal resources, is scalable, and can be changed easily.
-Having in mind scalability and ability to change!

 ## Considered Options

-1. Built-in setTimeOut
+1. Built-in setTimeout
 2. Message Broker Only
 3. Database Only
 4. Message Broker & Database

 ## Decision Outcome
-***Message Broker & Database***

-Message broker will be used to handle reminders that lies in near future (minutes).
-While Database will be used to store reminders that happens later (hours).

-Scheduled job will run at each interval (9 mins for example) to retrieve reminders that should be sent in near future from database and publish them to the message broker.
+**Message Broker & Database** was chosen because it is scalable, durable, and real-time.
+The message broker will be used to handle reminders that are in the near future (minutes) while the database will be used to store reminders that happen later (hours).
+A scheduled job will run at intervals (e.g. 9 minutes) to retrieve reminders from the database and publish them to the message broker.
-### Positive Consequences

-* Scalable
-* Durable
-* Real-time

-### Negative Consequences

-* Complex
-* Adding new dependencies to the project

-## Pros and Cons of the other options
+## Pros and Cons of Other Options

-### Built-in setTimeOut
+### Built-in setTimeout

-#### Pros

-* Very easy to implement
-* Real-time

-#### Cons

-* Not scalable
+**Pros:** Easy to implement, real-time

-* Not durable
+**Cons:** Not scalable, not durable

 ### Message Broker Only

-#### Pros

-* Easy to implement
+**Pros:** Easy to implement, durable, scalable, real-time
-* Durable
-* Scalable
-* Real-time

-#### Cons

-* Might fail due to overloading queues with reminders that wait for long duration
+**Cons:** May fail due to queues being overloaded with long-duration reminders

 ### Database Only

-#### Pros

-* Easy to implement
+**Pros:** Easy to implement, durable, scalable
-* Durable
-* Scalable

-#### Cons

-* DB that supports notification on specific event (redis expiry) are not garaunteed to be real-time.
-"The expired events are generated when a key is accessed and is found to be expired by one of the above systems, as a result there are no guarantees that the Redis server will be able to generate the expired event at the time the key time to live reaches the value of zero." _**Redis Docs**_
-* It's not the job of the database engine to schedule events
+**Cons:** May not be real-time, not the job of the database engine to schedule events

 ### References
 * [Redis expiration event](https://redis.io/topics/notifications)